Our Buy to Let Mortgages

 - Stamp duty.
 When buying a property as a buy-to-let investment, you have to pay an extra 3% in stamp duty on top of the normal rate.
 In Scotland, you pay an extra 4% for your Land and Buildings Transaction Tax.

 - Income tax.
 The first £1,000 you earn in rental income is your tax-free property allowance.
-After that, you need to pay tax on your rental income and are required to declare the amount you have received after allowable expenses on your annual Self-Assessment tax return.
+After that, you need to pay tax on your rental income.
+You are required to declare the amount you have received after allowable expenses on your annual Self-Assessment tax return.

 - Capital gains tax (CGT).
 This is payable on the profit made when selling your property.
-You can reduce this bill by offsetting other costs against it, such as the estate agent’s fees, solicitor’s fees, stamp duty costs and property improvement costs.
+You can reduce this bill by offsetting other costs against it.
+These can include the estate agent’s fees, solicitor’s fees, stamp duty costs and property improvement costs.
 You have an annual CGT allowance, which can be combined to increase your tax-free capital gains if you’re selling the property as a couple.

 Some landlords prefer to set up limited companies to enjoy tax benefits.
 Our financial advisers can offer further guidance on this so give us a call on 01322 907 000 to discuss this in more detail.
-Alternatively, send us an email at email@example.com or an enquiry via our contact form and we will reply to you with more information as quickly as possible.
+Alternatively, send us an email at firstname.lastname@example.org or an enquiry via our contact form.
+We will reply to you with more information as quickly as possible.

 Determine what sort of landlord you will be